 The current study is a rapid review on interim assessments used in education.
 The findings are discussed in relation to the four purposes of the review.
 The first purpose was to (a) identify a body of literature on interim assessments and their use.
-As such, a total of 107 studies were identified through systematic search criteria (k = 107) and forward and backward citation searching by a scholar familiar with the research domain (k = 20).
+As such, a total of 107 studies were identified through systematic search criteria (k = 107), requests for grey literature (k = XX), and forward and backward citation searching by a scholar familiar with the research domain (k = 20).